tmpfs/linkdown/lib/linkdown.md

 If the `--json` option is given all validation results are output to stdout as line-delimited JSON documents with the fields `url` and `result`.

+To pass additional arguments to the java executable use `--`, for example: `linkdown v http://example.com -- -Xss512k` to adjust the java thread stack size.

 ## Redirects

 Redirects are automatically followed provided the redirect is to the same host.